intrinio/javascript-sdk/docs/ZacksApi.md

 var zacksAPI = new intrinioSDK.ZacksApi();

 var opts = {
-  'startDate': null, // String | Limit EPS surprises to those on or after this date 'endDate': null, // String | Limit EPS surprises to those on or before this date 'epsActualGreater': null, // Number | Return only records with an actual EPS higher than this value 'epsActualLess': null, // Number | Return only records with an actual EPS lower than this value 'epsMeanEstimateGreater': null, // Number | Return only records with an EPS mean estimate greater than this value
+  'startDate': null, // Date | Limit EPS surprises to those on or after this date 'endDate': null, // Date | Limit EPS surprises to those on or before this date 'epsActualGreater': null, // Number | Return only records with an actual EPS higher than this value 'epsActualLess': null, // Number | Return only records with an actual EPS lower than this value 'epsMeanEstimateGreater': null, // Number | Return only records with an EPS mean estimate greater than this value